public class KeyFilter extends Object

 term element may specify the suffix "<" (less-than sign).
 These denote the

-minimum and maximum depths of the KeyFilter
+minimum and maximum depths of the KeyFilter, respectively.
+The

 minimum depth is the count of term elements up to and including the term